-N.3.2.
-MATERIAL TEST.- Use bulk material, preferably that material for which the device is normally used.
-Either pass a preweighed quantity of material over the belt-conveyor scale in a manner as similar as feasible to actual loading conditions, or statically weigh (on a suitable scale) all material that has passed over the belt-conveyor scale during a Material Test.
+- N.3.2.
+MATERIAL TEST.
+Use bulk material, preferably that material for which the device is normally used.
+Either pass a preweighed quantity of material that has been weighed on a certified reference scale over the belt-conveyor scale in a manner as similar as feasible to actual loading conditions, or statically weigh on a certified reference scale all material that has passed over the belt-conveyor scale.
 Means for weighing the material test load will depend on the capacity of the belt-conveyor scale and availability of a suitable scale for the test.
-Where practicable, the substitution method of weighing should be followed.
-To assure that the test load is accurately weighed and determined, the following precautions shall be observed:

-- (a) The containers, whether they be railroad cars, trucks, or boxes, must not leak, and they shall not be overloaded to the point that material will be lost. - (b) Actual empty or tare weight of containers shall be determined at the time of the test.
-Stencilled tare weight of railway cars or trucks shall not be used. - (c) When a pre-weighed test load is passed over the scale, the belt-loading hopper shall be examined before and after the test to assure that the hopper was empty and that only the material of the test load is passed over the scale. - (d) Any scale used to calibrate a test load of product should, as a prerequisite, be tested first with test weights and with a sufficient number of known test loads to permit compensation for any apparent ratio errors during the Material Test. - (e) When a railway track scale is used to weigh the test load, not more than 24 hours should elapse between the test on the belt-conveyor scale and the determination of the weight of the test load.
-When other scales are used, the elapsed time should be not more than eight hours. - (f) The test shall not be conducted when it is raining or snowing unless adequate precautions are taken to assure that the weight of the test load is not affected.
+Where practicable, the substitution method of weighing should be used.
+To assure that the test load is accurately weighed and determined, the following precautions shall be observed: - (a) The containers, whether they are railroad cars, trucks, or boxes, must not leak, and shall not be overloaded to the point that material will be lost. - (b) The actual empty or tare weight of the containers shall be determined at the time of the test.
+Stencilled tare weight of railway cars or trucks shall not be used.
+Gross and tare weights shall be determined on the same certified reference scale. - (c) When a pre-weighed test load is passed over the scale, the belt loading hopper shall be examined before and after the test to assure that the hopper is empty and that only the material of the test load has passed over the scale. - (d) When a railway track scale is used as a certified reference scale to weigh the test load, not more than 48 hours should elapse between the test on the belt-conveyor scale and the determination of the weight of the test load.
+When other scales are used, the elapsed time should be not more than eight hours. - (e) The test shall not be conducted if the weight of the test load has been affected by environmental conditions. - (f) A minimum of three individual tests shall be conducted for each official verification.
+The performance of the scale is not to be determined by averaging the results of the individual tests.